mesosphere-backup/dcos-cassandra-service/docs/configuration.md

     <tr>
     <td>data_center_url</td>
     <td>string</td>
-    <td>This specifies the URL that the DC/OS Cassandra service instance will advertise to other instances in the cluster.
+    <td>This specifies the URL that the DC/OS Apache Cassandra service instance will advertise to other instances in the cluster.
     If you are not configuring a multi datacenter deployment this should be omitted.
     If you are configuring a multiple datacenter deployment inside the same DC/OS cluster, this should be omitted.
-    If you are configuring a multiple datacenter deployment inside diffrent DC/OS clusters, this value MUST be set to a URL that is reachable and resolvable by the DC/OS Cassandra instances in the remote datacenters.
+    If you are configuring a multiple datacenter deployment inside diffrent DC/OS clusters, this value MUST be set to a URL that is reachable and resolvable by the DC/OS Apache Cassandra instances in the remote datacenters.
 A good choice for this value is the admin router URL (i.e. <dcos_url>/service/cassandra/v1/datacenter).  </td>
     </tr>
     <tr>
     <td>external_data_centers</td>
     <td>string</td>
-    <td>This specifies the URLs of the external datacenters that contain a cluster the DC/OS Cassandra service will join as a comma separated list.
+    <td>This specifies the URLs of the external datacenters that contain a cluster the DC/OS Apache Cassandra service will join as a comma separated list.
-    This value should only be included when your deploying a DC/OS Cassandra service instance that will extend an existing cluster.
+    This value should only be included when your deploying a DC/OS Apache Cassandra service instance that will extend an existing cluster.
 Otherwise, this value should be omitted.
 If this value is specified, the URLs contained in the comma separated list MUST be resolvable and reachable from the deployed cluster.
     In practice, they should be identical to the values specified in data_center_url configuration parameter for the instance whose cluster will be extended.
     </td>